Quick Facts About Asbestos and Ductworks

 Coarse Fabric Duct Connector

-Duct connectors were originally manufactured as simple strips of coarse fabric woven from nearly pure asbestos yarn, which were secured to metal duct joints by clips or rivets.
+Duct connectors were manufactured as simple strips of coarse fabric woven from nearly pure asbestos yarn.
+They were secured to metal duct joints by clips or rivets.

 Tape Duct Connector